Shopify/product-taxonomy/README.md

 bin/

 # Source-code for generation itself
-lib/
+src/

-# Source (of truth) taxonomy files
+# Source-of-truth for the taxonomy
 # Use these files to submit PRs for changes to the taxonomy
-src/
+data/
   categories/
     aa_apparel_accessories.yml
     ...